 I don’t like to do the fly on a weight bench, and if we do it on the floor, at best we’re only getting to midline, but not across it.

 There is a better dumbbell option for this, the Dumbbell UCV Raise.

 In the ‘high’ version of this exercise we are trying to take that arm from the low and away position, up and across your body, following the direction of the fibers of the upper chest.

-Standing with feet flat on the floor and holding a dumbbell in your left hand lift the dumbbell straight up, keeping it at arms length, bending your elbow slightly.
+Standing with feet flat on the floor and holding a dumbbell in your left hand lift the dumbbell straight up with an underhand grip, keeping it at arms length, bending your elbow slightly.
 Lower the dumbbell slowly and repeat.

 This is not about using a really heavy weight.
 Instead it’s about achieving that full chest contraction by virtue of getting to full adduction in the exercise.